davidherszenhaut/hexclock/README.md

 # hexclock
-A hexadecimal clock that changes color with each passing second
+A hexadecimal clock that changes color with each passing second.